-In mid-2023, we initiated an open-label extension trial to allow subjects to continue to receive lorundrostat and obtain long-term safety and efficacy data.
+Transform-HTN is an open-label extension trial allowing subjects to continue to receive lorundrostat and to obtain long-term efficacy and safety data.
 All subjects in the pivotal hypertension program, including the Advance-HTN and Launch-HTN trials, as well as the Explore-CKD trial, will be given the opportunity to participate in the extension trial.